unwind/geanyuniq/README.markdown

 #Running Geanyuniq#
-By default, Geanyuniq assigns itself to the keyboard shortcut Shift+Control+D. This is quite natural, since Control+D in turn is bound to the "Duplicate Line or Selection" command by default.
+By default, Geanyuniq does not assigns itself a the keyboard shortcut, but you can easily do this through Geany's main Preferences window.

 ##Finding Geanyuniq in the Menus##
-Geanyuniq tries to insert its menu item in Geany's "Edit" menu, so that it appears right after the "Duplicate Line or Selection" command.
-This is a bit non-standard, adventurous programming, and thus might break.
-The insertion is based on the phrasing of the text in Geany's built-in menus, and will not cope with running Geany in non-English.

-To fix this, edit the `MENU_EDIT_LABEL` and `MENU_DUPLICATE_LABEL` strings at the top of the source code, replacing the default English text with your desired locale's.

-The menu installation code tries to fall back to just appending to the Tools menu if it fails to find the "Edit" menu.
+Geanyuniq simply appends a single menu item to the Tools menu, labelled "Delete Duplicate Lines".

 ##Configuring Geanyuniq##